Transductive Information Maximization For Few-Shot Learning: Conclusion and future work

 \section{Conclusion and future work}

-We establish new state-of-the-art results on the standard few-shot benchmarks, as well as in difficult scenarios with more ways or domain shift, using our transductive information maximization objective.
-In future work, we target on giving a more theoretical ground for our proposed objective.
-Specifically, our goal will be to connect the TIM objective to our classifier's empirical risk on the query set, showing that the former could be viewed as a surrogate for the latter.
+Our TIM inference establishes new state-of-the-art results on the standard few-shot benchmarks, as well as in more challenging scenarios, with larger numbers of classes and domain shifts.
+We used feature extractors based on a simple base-class training with the standard cross-entropy loss, without resorting to the complex meta-training schemes that are often used and advocated in the recent few-shot literature.
+TIM is modular: it could be plugged on top of any feature extractor and base training, regardless of how the training was conducted.
+Therefore, while we do not claim that the very challenging few-shot problem is solved, we believe that our model-agnostic TIM inference should be used as a strong baseline for future few-shot learning research.
+In future work, we target on giving a more theoretical ground for our proposed mutual-information objective, and on exploring further generalizations of the objective, e.g., via embedding domain-knowledge priors.
+Specifically, one of our theoretical goals will be to connect TIM's objective to the classifier's empirical risk on the query set, showing that the former could be viewed as a surrogate for the latter.